 18 USC 1201 also makes kidnapping a federal offense if the act took place over state lines, if the kidnapping occurred in a federal territory, or if the person kidnapped is a foreign official or internationally-protected person.

 If you or a loved one has been charged with kidnapping or aggravated kidnapping in Fort Worth, it’s imperative to contact a skilled defense attorney as soon as possible.
-Call us today for help.
+Call us today for a free consultation.